Opinion: Afghanistan — all power to the Taliban? | DW | 07.09.2021

 Haqqani is considered close to al-Qaeda and has been blamed for masterminding many major suicide attacks in Kabul, including the one on the German Embassy in May 2017.

-But what do such personnel decisions by the Taliban mean for Afghan people's everyday lives?
+But what do such personnel decisions by the Taliban mean for the everyday lives of the Afghan people?
 When I recently spoke on the phone with Afghan politician Habiba Sarabi in Qatar's capital, Doha, she told me that she feels like "dried grass on the water" — left to float around, completely at the mercy of the elements.

 Habiba Sarabi was the first female governor of an Afghan province